FloeDesignTechnologies/phpcs-security-audit/README.md

 It currently has core PHP rules as well as Drupal 7 specific rules.
 Next planned CMS/framework is Symfony 2.

 As a bonus set of rules, the tool also check for CVE issues and security advisories related to CMS/framework.
-You can use it in order to follow the versionning of components during static code analysis.
+You can use it in order to follow the versioning of components during static code analysis.

 The main reasons of this project for being an extension of PHP_CodeSniffer is to have easy integration into continuous integration systems and to be able to find security bugs that are not detected with object oriented analysis (like in [RIPS](http://rips-scanner.sourceforge.net/) or [PHPMD](http://phpmd.org/)).